 Results of the candidates who have qualified for Group Exercises & Interview and the list of candidates finally selected will be made available on the Bank's website.
 Final select list will be published in Employment News/ RozgarSamachar and also in Bank’s website.

 Graduation in any discipline from a recognised University or any equivalent qualification recognised as such by the Central Government.
-Those who are in the Final year/Semester of their Graduation may also apply provisionally subject to the condition that, if called for interview, they will have to produce proof of having passed the graduation examination on or before 01.07.2017.
-Candidates having integrated dual degree (IDD) certificate should ensure that the date of passing the IDD is on or before 01.07.2017.
-Candidates possessing qualification of Chartered Accountant may also apply.
+Those who are in the Final year/Semester of their Graduation may also apply provisionally subject to the condition that, if called for interview, they will have to produce proof of having passed the graduation examination.
+Candidates having integrated dual degree (IDD) certificate and Candidates possessing qualification of Chartered Accountant may also apply.

 The percentage marks shall be arrived at by dividing the total marks obtained by the candidate in all the subjects in all semester(s)/year(s) by aggregate maximum marks in all the subjects irrespective of honours / optional / additional optional subject, if any.
 This will be applicable for those Universities also where Class / Grade is decided on basis of Honours marks only.
 The fraction of percentage so arrived will be ignored i.e. 59.99% will be treated as less than 60% and 54.99% will be treated as less than 55%.